 Once you’re eligible for Medicare Parts A and B, it’s important that you sign up within your Initial Enrollment Period.
-Medicare allows you a total of 7 months to enroll, beginning 3 months before the month you turn 65, the month you turn 65 and 3 months after the month you turn 65.
-In most cases, if you don’t sign up when you are first eligible, you’ll pay a late enrollment penalty if you choose to enroll later.
+Medicare allows you a total of 7 months to enroll, beginning 3 months before the month you turn 65, the month when you turn 65, and 3 months after the month you turn 65.
+In most cases, if you don’t sign up when you are first eligible, you’ll pay a late enrollment penalty when you do enroll.
 Even if you continue to work and have employer coverage, you should call Medicare or Social Security to make sure you don’t need to enroll.
 Before doing so, check with your employer’s benefits office to see if your health and prescription drug plans are considered “creditable coverage.”
 This means the employer’s coverage is considered, on average, as good as Medicare coverage.
-Once your employment and/or your employer coverage ends, whichever occurs first, you have 8 months to enroll during a Special Enrollment Period.
+Once your employment and/or your employer coverage ends, whichever occurs first, you have 8 months to enroll in Medicare Part A and/or Part B during a Special Enrollment Period.

 For most of us, Medicare Part A is free since we’ve already paid a monthly Medicare FICA tax while working.
 However, if you never worked or didn’t work long enough to qualify, you can buy Part A and pay a monthly premium.
 Either way, if you don’t enroll when you are first eligible, you could pay a monthly penalty of 10% for twice the number of years you could have been enrolled but weren’t.

 With Part B, you pay a monthly premium which, for many beneficiaries, can be withheld from their Social Security check.
-Currently, the premium is $104.90 (or higher depending on your income).
+For 2019, the premium is $144.30 (or higher depending on your income).
 If you don’t enroll when first eligible, you may pay a penalty in addition to your monthly premium for as long as you receive Part B coverage.
 The penalty is 10% for each full 12-month period you could have had coverage but didn’t enroll.

-Example: Let’s say you were eligible for Part D and your Initial Enrollment Period ended June 30, 2014.
-Suddenly you are in need of prescription coverage so you decide to join a plan during an Annual Enrollment Period that ends on December 7, 2015, for coverage beginning January 1, 2016.
+Example: Your Initial Enrollment Period ended June 30, 2017.
+You joined a Part D plan during the Annual Enrollment Period that ended on December 7, 2018, for coverage that started January 1, 2019.
 This means you were without Part D coverage for 18 months.
-To calculate the penalty, you would multiply 18% (number of months x 1%) by the national average monthly premium for 2016, which is $34.10.
-Your total would be $6.14 rounded to the nearest $0.10 or $6.10.
+To calculate the penalty, you would multiply 18% (number of months x 1%) by the national average monthly premium for 2019, which is $33.19.
+Your total would be $5.97 rounded to the nearest $0.10 or $6.00.
 This amount would be added to your monthly premium for Part D and changes each year when the national average premium amount changes.
 You will pay this penalty for as long as you have Part D coverage.

 Delaying Medicare coverage can be costly.
 To avoid unnecessary penalties, it’s a good idea to become educated about eligibility, enrollment deadlines and penalties before you turn 65.